OSIPI/osipi.github.io/_posts/2020-06-09-newsletter.md

 Full details on the deliverables and the trajectory towards them can be found in the [OSIPI roadmap 20-22](https://docs.google.com/document/d/e/2PACX-1vRbxX9ywttwQfd2hyj62h676RjEZ3YHZBIBTkUmEb2nqOmrRVd-PlWeL6nAsJ79akQpXHmtBIizJiOK/pub).

-If you want to take part, you can join the effort at any time.
+You are welcome to join the effort at any time!
 Just get in touch with the appropriate [task force leads](https://www.osipi.org/emb/) and start a conversation.